HomanFaghih/Circle-Gun/README.md

 # Circle shot

 ## Description
-Circle Shot is a simple project I just created to practice C#.
+Circle Shot is a simple unity project I just created to practice C#.
 In this game, you control a circle that shoots boxes.